horsicq/Detect-It-Easy/help/Binary.md

 **QString getString(qint64 nOffset,qint64 nMaxSize=50)** Get a text string from the file.
 A string is read up to the first unreadable character or up to the maximum length.

 * nOffset - The offset in the file.
-* The maximum size of the string, in bytes.
+* nMaxSize - The maximum size of the string, in bytes.

 ```
 var sString=Binary.getString(0x100,32); // read a string from offset 0x100, maximum length 32 bytes